Categories

 Try not to use AI frivolously.

-As with so many other things in our word, I’m sure most people don’t know the true cost of the products they use (almost certainly because it’s kept from them), so let’s be clear: Usage of most AI - especially image and video generation, but definitely also text generation - is insanely resource intensive and environmentally damaging:
+As with so many other things in our world, I’m sure most people don’t know the true cost of the products they consume (almost certainly because it’s kept from them), so let’s be clear: Usage of most GenAI is insanely resource intensive and environmentally damaging.
+Some examples:

-While this advice is getting less and less impactful with changes such as Google enabling AI Overview on all searches by default, I have to believe that it still matters and needs to be said.
+While this advice is getting less and less impactful with changes like Google enabling AI Overview on all searches by default, I have to believe that it still matters and needs to be said.
 Especially when companies that claim to be “green” are relentlessly pushing AI adoption for no good reason and with seemingly no awareness of the cost.

 ↑ Back to Index